List of Home and Away characters introduced in 2019: Ian and Wendy Shaw

 Wendy returns to the Bay after Jasmine informs her and Ian that she is pregnant.
 She spends time with Grace, and tells Tori that she does not need to attend Jasmine's scan, but Jasmine says that she wants Tori there as they are family.
 As the scan proceeds, Tori and Jasmine realise that there is no baby.
 Wendy asks how a woman can have all the symptoms but not be pregnant, and briefly wonders if Jasmine made it up, but Jasmine tells her the pregnancy test was positive.
 Tori confirms that Jasmine experienced a phantom pregnancy because of her grief at Robbo's death.
 Wendy later comforts Jasmine and tells her that they need to concentrate on Grace to get them through, before leaving for home.
 Weeks later, Jasmine shows up at the farm and stays with Ian and Wendy.
 She does not tell them why she has left the Bay and helps out around the farm.
 Her friends Irene Roberts (Lynne McGranger) and Colby Thorne (Tim Frankin) come to the farm and tell Ian and Wendy about Jasmine's recent behaviour towards Grace and Tori.
 Wendy and Ian agree that Jasmine needs some help and tell her that she should accept Irene and Colby's support.
 They also tell Jasmine that she cannot stay with them permanently because of the AVO against her, which could see them lose access to Grace while she is there.
 Jasmine agrees to return to the Bay and the Shaws say goodbye to her.
-In 2022 Wendy has a heart attack so Jasmine goes to the farm to help out and later decides to stay there permanently.
+When Wendy has a heart attack, Jasmine goes to the farm to help out and decides to stay there permanently.